-Don't confuse these types of banjos with the five-string variety!
-The fivestring banjo is by far the most popular kind of banjo played today and its music is almost certainly what attracted you to the instrument.
-However, confusing the appearance of a five-string banjo with the four-string tenor or plectrum type of banjo is easy.
-You see, the bodies of these instruments are the same, but the necks reveal the difference (see Figure 1-2).
+Don't confuse these tenor and plectrum banjos with the five-string variety.
+The bodies of these instruments are the same, but the necks reveal the difference (see Figure 1-2).
 You can't play five-string banjo music on a four-string tenor or plectrum banjo - these instruments aren't interchangeable!
-You need a five-string banjo to play fivestring banjo music.
+You need a fivestring banjo to play five-string banjo music.